Semantic Types for Money in Rust, with Better Precision and Fixed-point Decimal Arithmetic

 pub type Pertenthousand = Amount<4>;

-Let’s expand the interface for our Amount<D>
+Let’s expand the interface for our Amount<D> type, starting with two methods.

-value, just as it says on the tin.
+new_f64creates aD128value, just as it says on the tin.

 impl<const DECIMALS: usize> Amount<DECIMALS> {